djradon/public-notes/idea.semiotic-blob.md

 ## [[eg]]

-- [[solutions.markdown]] refers to a language and a class of languages
+- [[solution.markdown]] refers to a language and a class of languages
   - specifically, a lightweight markup language and a set of supersets of that language   ^nuNHaMNu55mc